sass/dart-sass-language-server/docs/contributing/building.md

 This document describes how to:

-- build the Dart Sass language server
+- Build the Dart Sass language server.
-- build the Sass language extension for Visual Studio Code
+- Build the Sass language extension for Visual Studio Code.

 Here we assume you have set up a [development environment](./development-environment.md).